deepjavalibrary/djl-demo/aws/inferentia/inf1.md

 ## Low cost inference with AWS Inferentia

-This demo uses Inf2 instance, read [here](inf1.md) for Inf1 demo.

 [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/) is a high performance machine learning inference chip, custom designed by AWS.
-Amazon EC2 Inf2 instances are powered by AWS Inferentia chips, which provides you with the lowest cost per inference in the cloud and lower the barriers for everyday developers to use machine learning (ML) at scale.
+Amazon EC2 Inf1 instances are powered by AWS Inferentia chips, which provides you with the lowest cost per inference in the cloud and lower the barriers for everyday developers to use machine learning (ML) at scale.
 Customers using models such as YOLO v3 and YOLO v4 can get up to 1.85 times higher throughput and up to 40% lower cost per inference compared to the EC2 G4 GPU-based instances.

-In the demo, you will learn how to run PyTorch model with DJL on Amazon EC2 Inf2 instances.
+In the demo, you will learn how to run PyTorch model with DJL on Amazon EC2 Inf1 instances.

 ## Setup environment

-### Launch Inf2 EC2 instance
+### Launch Inf1 EC2 instance

-Please launch Inf2 instance by following the [Install Neuron Instructions](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuronx/setup/pytorch-install.html#pytorch-neuronx-install)
+Please launch Inf1 instance by following the [Install Neuron Instructions](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuron/setup/pytorch-install.html)

-This demo tested on neuronx-tools 2.8.2.0 and PyTorch 1.13.0 on Ubuntu DLAMI.
+This demo tested on Neuron SDK 2.5.0 and PyTorch 1.12.1 on Ubuntu DLAMI.
 Please make sure you have Neuron Runtime 2.x installed:

 ```